gjwdyk/TLSCertificateAutomation/LetsEncrypt/README.md

 ```

 The example file `manualauthhook.sh` below does ***NOT*** do any authentication at all, which is something you have to add, for example using **AWS CLI** to add a **TXT Record** to **Route 53** as required during authentication (i.e. `--preferred-challenges=dns`).
-However, the script/your authentication script certainly need input information of the challenge value(s) which the script needs to work on.
+However, the authentication script/your authentication script certainly need input information of the challenge value(s) which the script needs to work on.
 The example file `manualauthhook.sh` below only shows those input information provided by CertBot, which is provided as Environment Variables.

+An important note on the authentication script/your authentication script, is that the DNS TXT Record needs time to propagate, and therefore some wait time (example with `sleep` command) may be required before you allow the authentication script to end its execution.

 ```
 #!/bin/bash -ex